Skip to content

 ts

-//...
+//... export default

-export default app // for Cloudflare Workers or Bun
+// for Cloudflare Workers or Bun

 Methods

-An instance of Hono has these methods.
+An instance of Hono has the following methods.

 • app.HTTP_METHOD([path,]handler|middleware...)